 What is Wish?
 Is it legit?
 And why does it advertise so damn much?

-“If Wish targeted ads are a window to your soul, then my soul is an absolute nightmare,” food editor Alice Neville quipped in the office one day.
+“If Wish targeted ads are a window to your soul, then my soul is an absolute nightmare,” deputy editor Alice Neville quipped in the office one day.
 On Facebook, she’d received ads for a severed ‘finger’, a gimp suit, a wig-beard, and a pair of lace-up men’s briefs.
 In the past, I’ve received my fair share of nightmarish ads as well.
 Namely, that one time I got an ad for a prosthetic tongue.

 Wish is seemingly everywhere.
 Their products are weird, often funny, and sometimes quite terrifying.
 The most freakish of them all seem to live on Facebook.
 But even then, you learn to get used to the tidal wave of bizarre.
 Like with any ad, you zone out, scroll on, and assume it’s just some scammy website trying to sell you tat for a dime.